tsrsilva/tsrsilva.github.io/docs/_posts/2025-03-05-introduction.markdown

 ---

 This blog is going to be focused on providing translations for specialized documents in distinct topics in Biology.
-First, I will be focusing on translating the works of Father Thomas Borgmeier written in German.
+First, I will be focusing on translating to Portuguese the works of Father Thomas Borgmeier written in German.
 After that, I will work with other of his publications in other target languages.